 Women who are giving birth in a hospital or birthing center are now advised to stay home in early labor.
 If they show up too soon — before active labor when contractions are less than 5 minutes apart, they’ll likely be sent back home.
 Plus, being in the comforting environment of home in labor’s early stages allows the hormones of birth to flow more naturally, which can help labor progress more efficiently later on.

 Once active labor is underway, it’s common practice now to have one or more birthing partners present, whether a spouse, parent, best friend, or doula.
-In contrast to 50 years ago when most moms labored in the delivery room alone, birthing partner provide much-needed support, offering reassurance, back rubs and distractions, and cheerleading for mom through contractions.
+In contrast to 50 years ago when most moms labored in the delivery room alone, birthing partners provide much-needed support, offering reassurance, back rubs and distractions, and cheerleading for mom through contractions.

 Immediately After Delivery